OGRECave/ogre-next/Docs/src/manual/hlms.md

 -   \@insertpiece
 -   \@pset padd psub pmul pdiv pmod pmin pmax

+Note: @ takes precedence over comment //.
+If you comment out with // a line that has @, it will _not_ be commented out.

 ### \@property( expression ) {#HlmsPreprocessorSyntaxProperty}

 Checks whether the variables in the expression are true, if so, the text